tendermint/tendermint/CONTRIBUTING.md

    - `git push -u origin release/vX.X.x`
      > Note this Branch is protected once pushed, you will need admin help to make any change merges into the branch.

-6. Merge Commit the release branch into the latest major release branch `vX.X` this will start the release process.
+6. Merge Commit the release branch into the latest major release branch `vX.X`, this will start the release process.

 7. Create a Pull Request back to master with the CHANGELOG & version changes from the latest release.
    - Remove all `R:minor` labels from the pull requests that were included in the release.